 Passionate musicians also have the opportunity to advance their instrumental skills through one-to-one private tuition delivered onsite during school hours.

 Music for Every Child

 Inclusivity is sat the heart of our music provision, which is why we sponsor a full year of instrumental tuition for every child.
 This orchestral initiative is available to all pupils when they reach Year 3 as well as new starters in Years 3 to 6; it is our way of ensuring that every child can experience the joy of creating music.
 For many pupils, their participation in the programme sparks a life-long love of music and an affinity to their chosen instrument.

 Your child can choose to receive tuition in one of the following instruments:

 All instrumentalists take external music examinations in Years 4, 5 and 6, and our 100% pass rate in these exams is the result of an unwavering commitment to musical excellence at The Elms.
 By the time pupils finish Year 6, many have reached Grade 4 in their instruments, an impressive achievement considering the entry requirement to study music at GCSE is Grade 5.

 We believe that music is an experience best shared.
 Our pupils enjoy making music together and learn to work collaboratively with one another in the process.
 A variety of performance opportunities throughout the school year enable musicians to share their progress with parents and the school community.
 “Music at The Elms is a real team effort, with parents, teachers and pupils all in it together,” Miss Pattison says.

 With a reputation for excellent music provision at regional and national level, The Elms helps aspiring musicians go further.
-Learn more about how your child could flourish at The Elms by contacting email@example.com or calling 01158494949 to book your private tour of our facilities.
+Learn more about how your child could flourish at The Elms by booking your place on our upcoming Whole School Open Morning, Saturday 9th October 2021.
+Can’t make that date?
+You can also book a private tour of our school with our Admissions team.